phR0ze/fmt-rs/README.md

 ## Research

 ### Verbatim
-Verbatim in the syn package is a way to deal with new Rust syntax that is added between syn releases.
+From what I can tell Verbatim in the syn package is a way to deal with new Rust syntax that is added between syn releases.
 That is to say that it can be parsed, but cannot be represented in syn's types as syn doesn't yet support the new syntax.

 **References**
 * [syn github](https://github.com/dtolnay/syn/issues/251)